camagu/jquery-feeds/index.md

 onComplete callback
 -------------------

-By implementing the *onComplete* callback you can manipulate the container after the entries are rendered.
-Say you want to change all the anchors' *target* value to *_blank* (inside the callback *this* corresponds to the container):
+By implementing the `onComplete` callback you can manipulate the container after the entries are rendered.
+Say you want to change all the anchors' `target` value to `_blank`:

 {% highlight javascript %}
 $('#container').feeds({